asunax-aaa/SynapseUI/README.md

 # MAJOR ISSUE
 Execution will not work AT ALL.
-This is unfixable on my part until Synapse actually fixes sxlib.
-You won't need to reinstall the UI when sxlib is fixed as long as you have version 1.0.15 or higher installed.
+This is being fixed.

 # Fork Changes
 1. Bolded title text.
 I always liked that more.